 Paul Newman is the BP Professor of Information Engineering at the University of Oxford and an EPSRC Leadership Fellow.
 He heads the Mobile Robotics Group within the Department of Engineering Science which enjoys a world leading reputation in mobile autonomy - developing machines and robots which map, navigate through, and understand their environments.
 His focus lies on pushing the boundaries of navigation and autonomy techniques in terms of both endurance and scale.

 The Mobile Robotics Group has developed a keen focus on intelligent transport for example the RobotCar and enjoys collaborations with many industrial partners which provide exploitation opportunities to drive the research.
-In 2014 he founded Oxbotica - a spinout company focussed on Robotics and Autonomous Systems - and was elected fellow of the Royal Academy of Engineering with a citation for outstanding contributions to robot navigation.
+In 2014 he founded Oxbotica - a spinout company focused on Robotics and Autonomous Systems - and was elected fellow of the Royal Academy of Engineering with a citation for outstanding contributions to robot navigation.

 He obtained an MEng in Engineering Science from Oxford University, Balliol College in 1995.
 He then undertook a PhD in autonomous navigation at the Australian Center for Field Robotics, University of Sydney, Australia.
 In 1999 he returned to the UK to work in the commercial sub-sea navigation industry.
 The navigation software he wrote then was used to repair the Deep Sea Horizon leak in 2010.